 The Guanacaste Peninsula has a vast diversity of wildlife habitats, including tropical dry forests, marshlands, estuaries, and mangroves.
-Drive through the Pacific Lowlands on the Pan-American Highway passing through the arid landscapes of the Guanacaste-Gulf in the Nicoya region, which has distinctive flora and fauna endemic to this special region.
+Drive through the Pacific Lowlands, on the Pan-American Highway, passing through the arid landscapes of the Guanacaste-Gulf in the Nicoya region, which has distinctive flora and fauna endemic to this unique area.

 Explore La Ensenada National Wildlife Refuge on the Pacific Coast of the Gulf of Nicoya.
 You will stay at a family-managed lodge and ranch within the refuge where you will visit natural habitats, including dry forest and mangroves.
-Listen for mantled howler monkeys calling in the distance and look for other mammals including white-headed (-faced) capuchins, northern tamandua, white-nosed coati, and white-tailed deer.
-You can also see Pacific screech-owls and ferruginous pygmy-owl.
+Listen for mantled howler monkeys calling in the distance and look for other mammals

-Mar 20-21 ~ Arenal National Park and Volcano
+Day 8-9 ~ Arenal National Park and Volcano

-Drive east into the highlands of the Continental Divide and down the Caribbean Slope to Lake Arenal with your first sights of the breathtaking Volcán Arenal, Costa Rica's youngest and most active volcano.
-Arenal, last erupted in 2010, but can still become active at any time.
+Drive east into the highlands of the Continental Divide and down the Caribbean Slope to Lake Arenal for your first sight of the breathtaking Volcán Arenal, Costa Rica's youngest and most active volcano.
+Arenal last erupted in 2010 but can still become active at any time.
 Along your route, you'll have time to stop for birds and picturesque views.